safepay/sensor.fronius/README.md

 If your device has a different id than "1" then pass your device ID as "device_id" as per the configuration.

 ## Installation
-Copy all the files (except the README) into a fronius folder in your custom_components directory in the config directory of Home Assistant.
+Copy the fronius folder in the custom_components directory into your own custom_components directory in your config directory of Home Assistant.

 E.g.:
 ```